iCompetence/gtm-chartbeat/README.md

 # Details

 Use this template to setup Chartbeat's web tracking.
-Configuration details can be found in [this article on iCompetence's site](https://www.icompetence.de/blog/gtm-chartbeat/).
+Configuration details can be found TBD.
 For general information regarding Chartbeat take a look at https://www.chartbeat.com/.